faizann24/toxnic/README.md

-# toxnic
+# Toxnic - Hate Free Internet
-No more hateful content on the internet!
+Using deep learning to remove toxic content from the internet.